Cancer Remission Definition: What Does It Mean to Be in Cancer Remission?

 Symptoms of Cancer Recurrence

-• Return of the cancer symptoms you experienced before (for example, a new growth where your cancer started)
+• Return of the original cancer symptoms (such as a new growth where your cancer started)

 • New or unusual pain